DarthStupidus/Group-Task-4/README.md

 Initially, the following data was collected:

-Season Ending (Year)
+- Season Ending (Year)
-Team Name
+- Team Name
-Squad Value - this was taken from the same point for each season - June 15th.
+- Squad Value - this was taken from the same point for each season - June 15th.
-Wages paid to players
+- Wages paid to players
-Whether the manager from the previous season was retained for the upcoming season Wages paid to the Manager
+- Whether the manager from the previous season was retained for the upcoming season
+- Wages paid to the Manager
-Whether the team captain from the previous season was retained for the upcoming season Net Summer Transfer Spend
+- Whether the team captain from the previous season was retained for the upcoming season
+- Net Summer Transfer Spend
-Net Number of transfers i.e. did squad size shrink or grow?
+- Net Number of transfers i.e. did squad size shrink or grow?
-Average Home Attendance
+- Average Home Attendance
-Average Distance to away games
+- Average Distance to away games
-Previous season's Goal Difference
+- Previous season's Goal Difference
-Previous season's Disciplinary Points
+- Previous season's Disciplinary Points
-Previous season's position
+- Previous season's position

-Position bin - for the current season, each club was placed into a position bin.
+And a position bin was added- for the current season, each club was placed into a position bin.
 One bin contained those sides who qualified for European football (Top 6), the Mid Table teams, and those who were in or close to the relegation zone (Bottom 6).

 Some initial data cleanup was required - for example with those sides who gained promotion to the EPL the previous season.
 Their previous season's position would be for a different league so we assigned the side that finished first in the lower league the previous season a position of 18th, the side that finished second a position of 19th, and the side that got promoted via the playoffs a position of 20th - so they would occupy the bottom 3 placings in the EPL.